-All students in Year 12 are allocated a number of timetabled, supervised independent study lessons undertaken in the Q Zone (upstairs in the Sixth form area).
+All students in Year 12 and 13 are allocated a number of timetabled, supervised independent study lessons undertaken in the Q Zone for Year 12 and the Pavilion for year 13.
 Students are registered for these sessions, attendance must be punctual.

-It is important to make best use of this time either in the Q Zone, Hub and Canteen areas.
+It is important to make best use of this time either in the Q Zone, Hub, Q2 and the Pavilion.
 Learning to motivate oneself and take responsibility for one's own learning is central to Sixth Form study and critical success in future study and careers.

-In Year 13, students have much more autonomy in planning their time and will find a significantly reduced number of IS on their timetable in order to bridge the gap between Sixth Form and further study.
+In Year 13, students have much more autonomy in planning their time and will find a significantly reduced number of IS on their time table in order to bridge the gap between Sixth Form and further study.